 Listen to Mark read this post (Learn more):

-Before I realized my primary care MD had a cancelation, I tried first to use a local urgent care facility.
+Before I realized my primary care MD had a cancellation, I first tried to use a local urgent care facility.
 When my wife had the flu a few weeks back on the weekend, she was impressed with how she could “get in line” via the web and wait at home.
-She got a text message that gave her 15 minutes’ notice and off we went.
+She got a text message that gave her 15 minutes' notice and off we went.

 When I tried that last Monday, I saw a message that said the wait was 77 minutes and then a conflicting webpage (with their name and contact info blacked out):

 It says both “We are accepting On-Line check in.
 You can reserve your spot now…” AND then “We cannot allow scheduled appointments at this time.”